stromg/mini-timeline/README.md

 # Mini-Timeline

 A not-so-small Gantt-type interactive timeline for project visualization, perfect for team dashboard TVs etc.
+It is auto-updated every hour, so the timeline is moved automatically.

 <img src="screenshot1.png" width="800" alt="Mini-Timeline Timeline">